orkhan-sari/isfmca-replication/readme.md

 # 2. Important Files:
 * rep_data - is a STATA .dta  format data file for estimations
-* estimationsdo - is a STATA .do file for replicating the results
+* rep_do - is a STATA .do file for replicating the results

 <a rel="license" href="http://creativecommons.org/licenses/by/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License</a>.